novica/jarl/README.md

 ## Quick start

-You can use Jarl via the command line.
+You can use Jarl manually via the command line, or use [extensions](https://jarl.etiennebacher.com/editors) to have it integrated in your coding environment.

+This shows how to use it in the terminal:

 `test.R`:
 ```r